Savory, sweet and completely meaty — this Instant Pot Italian Meat Sauce is a game changer.

 Italian Meat Sauce or Sunday Sauce, as it is often called, is one of those things that is better when cooked low and slow for hours.
-The beef and pork, renders its fat and becomes fork tender, it almost melds with the tomatoes and onions.
+The beef and pork render their fat and become fork tender, as it melds with the tomatoes and onions.
 I don’t know many people who spend hours making sauce these days, even traditional Italians have figured out ways to cut corners in the kitchen.
 Using an Instant Pot or Electric Pressure Cooker, does wonders with meat sauce – in 45 minutes or less.

 Meat sauce can be made with hunks of beef or pork, but sometimes it’s best just to start with ground meat, so it becomes softer faster.
-Using a good Italian sausage, like a Calabrese, pork sausage that has a good amount of spice and a touch of heat, adds so much flavor.
-Also, adding a quality ground beef – a 20/80 mix – gives sauce enough fat, without it tasting greasy and the combination, harmonious.
+Using a good Italian sausage, like a Calabrese pork sausage that has a good amount of spice and a touch of heat, adds so much flavor.
+Also, adding a quality ground beef – a 20/80 mix – gives this sauce enough fat, without it tasting greasy — the combination is harmonious.

-Whole San Marzano tomatoes do make a difference in a good sauce, but if you can’t find them – buy the best quality you can find.
+Whole San Marzano tomatoes do make a difference in a good sauce, but if you can’t find them – buy the best quality you can.
 These type of tomatoes are naturally sweeter, giving the sauce a nicer balance of acid, heat and sweet – a perfect combination in any dish.
-The entire batch can be made without much actual physical cooking time, and when it’s done – you will notice the difference between this sauce, and something you tried to shorten the cooking time because you didn’t have enough time to let it simmer.
+The entire batch can be made without much actual physical cooking time, and when it’s done – you will notice the difference.

 1 white onion, diced